jthies73/rewe-app/resources/rewe-app-wiki/pages/Supabase Backend.md

+- 17.09.2023: this is deprecated (using sqlite in BE instead)
 - Supabase is a BaaS Solution and enables quick and easy access to a PostgreSQL
 - SDKs available for
 	- Typescript (Frontend)